dsccommunity/SqlServerDsc/README.md

 Feature flag | Description
 --- | ---
 DetectionSharedFeatures | A new way of detecting if the shared features is installed or not.
 This was implemented because the previous implementation did not work fully with SQL Server 2017.
+AnalysisServicesConnection | A new method of loading the assembly *Microsoft.AnalysisServices*.
+Using this, no longer is the helper function `Connect-SqlAnalysis` using `LoadWithPartial()` to load the assembly **Microsoft.AnalysisServices**.
+This requires the [SqlServer module](https://www.powershellgallery.com/packages/SqlServer) to be present on the node.
 <!-- markdownlint-enable MD013 -->

 #### Credentials for running the resource